Counting of the Omer - The 7 Sabbaths until Pentecost

 Since the 16th Nisan (as the first day of Omer counting) can fall on different days of the week, the biblical Pentecost also falls on different days of the week.
 Some Christians have an arrogant or even anti-Semitic attitude and think that the Jews are wrong in the calendar.
 But the Jews are much better versed in this than the Christians, who prefer to listen to the Pope and who has introduced a catholic calendar that has nothing more to do with the biblical calendar.
 Jesus said "salvation is from the Jews" (Jn 4:22).
 Therefore, Christians should also look at the Biblical holidays, at least in their symbolism, because most of the so-called Christian holidays are in reality nothing more than un-Biblical and ancient pagan holidays of the Lord Sol (Sun god, bringer of light) and the heavenly goddess Astarte, which were merely decorated with Christian elements.
 When the Holy Spirit was poured out at Pentecost, this did not happen on the day according to the Pope's calendar, but according to the biblical calendar

-Below are the two compared examples from the years 2000 / 2020, in which the 14th Nisan fell on a Wednesday, the 15th Nisan on a Thursday and the "first Sabbath" or "first of the Sabbaths" on a 17th Nisan.
+Below are the two compared examples from the years 2000 and 2020, in which the 14th Nisan fell on a Wednesday, the 15th Nisan on a Thursday and the "first Sabbath" or "first of the Sabbaths" on a 17th Nisan.
 The dark blue fields show the three Sabbaths of the year (15th, 21st Nisan and Pentecost).
 On the right side the 7 weekly Sabbaths until Pentecost are listed.
 The numbers marked in green show the conting of the Omer, i.e. the 49+1=50 days:

 The counting Omer 7 Sabbaths Pentecost 2000